manifold-systems/manifold/README.md

 * **SQL** and **DDL** interop (coming soon)
 * Lots more

-All with comprehensive support int [IntelliJ IDEA](https://www.jetbrains.com/idea/download).
+All with comprehensive support in [IntelliJ IDEA](https://www.jetbrains.com/idea/download).

 # Visit the [Manifold docs](http://manifold.systems/docs.html) to learn more.